 Just after England salvaged a win to draw the Ashes series, I posted my looking back on a summer of cricket blog (see here) noting the summer as far as high level cricket went was not ended, but now it has.
 In a game Essex needed to NOT lose, against title contenders Somerset, Essex did just that and in doing so won the County Championship (see here).
-Admittedly, they were helped by the rain, but a win is a win and Somerset, disappointingly after blazing the trail all season, still await their first championship.
+Admittedly, they were helped by the rain, but a win is a win and Somerset, despite doctoring the pitch to eke out a result, disappointingly, after blazing the trail all season, still await their first championship win.

 I have been an Essex cricket follower since I was at junior school.
 I attended my first match against the Australians, in Southchurch Park, when aged 13 (I bunked in), in a game Essex won.
 In later years, when Essex played matches in Southend, I tried to make at least one day’s play during the season, when I invariably multi-tasked, reading the county year handbook I had just purchased, while watching at the same time.
 Trevor Bailey was my early hero, and later it was Keith Fletcher and Graham Gooch.
 Unlike today, when I would be pressed to name half of the current side, I could name almost all the regulars in those early years and even had a good idea what were their playing statistics.